cojahoch98/black-scholes/README.md

   symmetric or whether puts show a steeper skew than calls (common in equity markets, reflecting higher demand for downside protection).
-- **Extend the delta-hedging backtest across strikes with different skew levels** — see whether hedging effectiveness holds up better or worse for strikes where the single-vol assumption breaks down most.
+- **Extend the delta-hedging backtest across strikes with different skew levels** to see whether hedging effectiveness holds up better or worse for strikes where the single-vol assumption breaks down most.
-- **Track the skew across expirations** — plot implied vol vs. days to expiration for a fixed strike, to see how the term structure of volatility itself behaves, not just the strike-wise skew.
+- **Track the skew across expirations** to plot implied vol vs. days to expiration for a fixed strike, to see how the term structure of volatility itself behaves, not just the strike-wise skew.